 - Lastly, but certainly not least; it helps to prevent diseases.
 In the video, the specialists say that it helps people with dementia.
 In addition, scientist now believe that being physically active (in general) could reduce the risk of dementia.

 Another important benefit is the fact that it helps you to lose weight.
-According to the Mayo Foundation for Medical Education and Research (MFMER), at a walking speed of 3.5 Miles Per Hour, a 200-pound person burns about 391 calories per hour.
+According to the Mayo Foundation for Medical Education and Research (MFMER), at a speed of 3.5 Miles Per Hour, a 200-pound person burns about 391 calories per hour.

 Walking requires different shoes than those intended for running.
 Aspects of a good shoe for walkers are;